 }

-Step 4: Cap retry budget
+Step 4: Cap the retry budget

-# SQS: tighten redrive policy
+# SQS: tighten the redrive policy on the SOURCE queue

 aws sqs set-queue-attributes \

---queue-url $MAIN_URL \
+--queue-url "$MAIN_URL" \

 --attributes '{